-The 136th Airlift Wing is located at the Naval Air Station Fort Worth Joint Reserve Base, Texas.
+The 136th Airlift Wing is located at the Naval Air Station Joint Reserve Base Fort Worth, Texas.
 It is one of three flying units in the Texas Air National Guard.
-The wing flies and maintains seven C-130H2 aircraft - an all-purpose vehicle, cargo and personnel transport.
+The wing flies and maintains eight C-130J Super Hercules aircraft - an all-purpose vehicle, cargo and personnel transport.

 DEMOGRAPHICS AND FINANCIAL IMPACT

 The wing has a strength of more than 1,000 personnel.
 About 75 percent of these Citizen Airmen are part-time, traditional Guardsmen who drill at least one weekend a month, and at least 15 days of active duty a year.
 The remaining 25 percent are full-time.
 Females account for 21 percent of the wing' s population; 16 percent of our Citizen Airmen are minorities.
 The wing' s total spending is $45 million per year.
 This spending has an estimated $112.5 million per year impact on the local community.

 : Since September 11, 2001, the wing has mobilized numerous times in support of Operation ENDURING FREEDOM, IRAQI FREEDOM and NEW DAWN.
 During that time, the assigned C-130Hs and aircrews flew more than 7,000 combat hours since 9/11.
 These missions included cargo, personnel, distinguished visitor and medical evacuation transports as well as aerial resupply of ground forces in austere environments.
 Support personnel have also deployed in large numbers assisting ground, air and special operations forces.
 Duties performed during these deployments include personnel administration, driving convoys and weather forecasting.
 Rotations of personnel and aircraft to Southwest Asia continue to date.

 In June 2021, the wing bid farewell to its last C-130H and began the conversion process to the new and improved C-130J.